Inside Passage, Alaska

 Southeast Alaska is a geologically active.
 Current geological activity is manifest in earthquakes, glacial movement, and the less perceptible uplift and erosion of the earth’s crust.
 Towering mountains throughout the region continue to grow by tectonic uplift, (rates of 1.3 – 3.8 cm/yr).
 Large-scale erosion by the flow of glaciers and rivers, which occurs at a rate similar to uplift, has removed most of the original mountains that began to grow more than 90 million years ago.
 These active processes of mountain building and erosion in Southeast Alaska have created the vast network of waterways that provide an ideal route for viewing the diverse geology and biology of this region.

-The modern Klondike Highway provides access into Canada through the deeply glaciated Burro Creek granodiorite and quartz monzonite that forms the bedrock of the Coast Mountains.
-No gold was ever found in the Skagway Valley.
+The modern Klondike Highway provided access into Canada through the deeply glaciated Burro Creek granodiorite and quartz monzonite that formed the bedrock of the Coast Mountains.
+No gold was ever found in this Skagway Valley.
 The gold fields were located approximately 900 km to the north, near the junction of the Klondike and Yukon Rivers at today’s Dawson City.
 Skagway became internationally known solely as a gateway to the Klondike gold fields.
-Today’s modern Klondike Highway follows the old Chilkoot Trail trading route (pictured below).

 Gold Rush stampeders used the Skagway area for the same reason rivers and glaciers did: it was a point of geologic weakness.
 The faults throughout the area allowed glaciers to carve more deeply here than elsewhere.
 As a result, the White and Chilkoot Passes had lower elevations and were passable year-round.
 They were the most used breaks in the Coast Mountains for hundreds of miles.
 Once over the passes it was a short journey down the Yukon River to Dawson City.